All our books

 Profanity Embroidery Group

-Swearing is good for you.
-Stitching is good for you.
-It’s win fucking win.
-Once upon a time in the quiet coastal town of Whitstable, previously known for oysters and fingering, a bunch of unknown stitchers came together to sew, drink and swear.
-Amidst all the stitching and laughing, friendships flourished and beautiful, irreverent pieces of art were created, adding a contemporary flavour to the craft of embroidery ...
+Once upon a time in the quiet coastal town of Whitstable, previously known for oysters and fingering, a bunch of (mostly) novice embroiderers but accomplished swearers came together to sew, drink and swear.
+And amidst all the stitching and laughing, friendships flourished and beautiful, irreverent pieces of art were created, adding a contemporary flavour to the ancient art of embroidery.
+Fuck Off, I’m Sewing! brings you the highlights and lowlifes of the Profanity Embroidery Group.
+Often funny, at times moving and always profane, their colourful embroidery will leave you in stitches.

 More